Why We Should Support The Green Corridor

 Show Your Support For The Green Corridor

 If you like and support The Green Corridor proposal, show your support through the following ways.
 Let's show that we care with one united voice!
 1. Like the Facebook Page For Facebook users, you can support The Green Corridor simply by clicking the 'Like' button below at the 'We support The Green Corridor in Singapore' Facebook page.
 If you have already liked the page, thanks for the support!
 2. Sign the Pledge For non-Facebook users, you can still show support for The Green Corridor by signing the pledge below.
-To avoid double-counting of the number of supporters, please do not sign this pledge if ...
+To avoid double-counting of the number of supporters, please do not sign this pledge ...

 Spread The Message On The Green Corridor To Your Friends